corda/corda/docs/source/node-cloud.rst

 In the same time keep the RPC addresses to one of the IP addresses of the VM.
 (Preconfigured value of 0.0.0.0 is fine).
-Note that only p2p port (10002) is opened by default in a Security Group attached to the VM.
+Note that only the p2p port (10002) is opened by default in a Security Group attached to the VM.
 To enable RPC communication from a remote machine firewall has to be adjusted.

-For proudction usage, copy selected DB drivers for an external DB into the `drivers` directory.
+For proudction usage, copy required database drivers for an external database into the ``drivers`` directory.
-More information on DB configuration can be found on :doc:`node-database`
+More information on database configuration can be found at :doc:`node-database`

-Copy selected CorDapps into the cordapps directory and their configuration to the `cordapps/config` subdirectory.
+Copy selected CorDapps into the cordapps directory and their configuration to the ``cordapps/config`` subdirectory.

-Copy the network root trust store for a Corda network you plan to join into the `certificates` directory.
+Copy the network root trust store for a Corda network you plan to join into the ``certificates`` directory.

 Start the initial registration process with: